overvis/opcb-release/README.md

 ## Contributing

 Please use GitHub issues to report any errors or ask questions.
-We plan to release OPCB-221 source code as soon as it will be documented.
+We plan to release the OPCB-221 source code as soon as it is documented.

 ## License (Apache)